The following guest blog post was submitted by Jessica Kane.

 1. Enhanced Communication

-When nurses received pagers back in the 1980-1990’s, they were able to increase patient care.
+When nurses received pagers back in the 1980-1990s, they were able to increase patient care.
 Fast forward nearly 20 years and each nurse carries a cell phone with the ability to order a pizza and medicine all at the same time.
-Most hospitals have advanced communication systems.
-Use smart phones and apps, nurses can receive text messages and receive alarms from their patients through their phones.
+Most hospitals have advanced healthcare software to enable communication between medical staff and patients.
+Using smartphones and apps, nurses can receive text messages and receive alarms from their patients through their phones.
 Forget those old-fashioned pagers.
 The entire nursing staff is more in touch with their patients and with each other.
 It’s efficiency at its finest and the nursing staff of today wouldn’t know how to do it any other way.

 2. Electronic Records